-Next, my cousin who was also short and slim like me-- was& in my apartment alone when a man arrived with a “flower delivery" for me.
+Next, my cousin who was also short and slim like me-- was in my apartment alone when a man arrived with a flower delivery.
 When she opened the door, the intruder pulled a gun out of the flowers and put it to her temple.
 Fortunately, the gun jammed, misfired or was empty.
 The man then began to choke her, and when she pulled away and screamed, he ran off.
 The police said afterward that they were mystified, because there appeared to be no motive for the attack.

 I quickly moved to a safer doorman building.
 But soon afterwards, 300 of my new neighbors received an anonymous smear letter about me, outrageously describing me as a part-time prostitute with VD!